viptomer1/test-levi/README.md

 # Architecture:

+Library - Reactjs (Used for creating app and router only) - to save time :)
+Test automation - Jest (Used for test)
+All components - Javascript/css (Everything else is pure Js & css)

 I have decided to use a popular libraray Reactjs to create this project.
-If we create this project in plain js then we have to make multiple controls for screen flow and data flow which we can use from these Js frameworks without writing them.
+If we create this project in plain js then we have to make multiple controls for screen flow and data flow which we can use from these Js frameworks without writing them.<br>

+I have created component using Js& css instead of using <b>React component</b>.
+React components are very easy instead.

 I can make this app in serveral way like using Angular or Jquery or even usingother Js frameworking but decided to use react as this is something I am learning now and it will give me handson experience as well as exponse my learnings along with this assignment:)